Friday, February 03, 2023

 Debuting on ABC (which coincidentally you’d learn about in school) on January 6, 1973, Schoolhouse Rock! had one mission: to teach young viewers about everything they’d learn in school in a colorful, musical way.
 And boy did it succeed.
 Including with me.

 When I was a kid, I always looked forward to school, doing the work, hanging with my friends (yes, I had some), and enjoying whenever we had fun in class.
-Then when it's to go back home, doing my homework and watching the news and Jeopardy!.
+Then when it's time to go back home, doing my homework and watching the news and Jeopardy!.
 Yep...
 I was a geek.
-But one of the biggest joys of my life was watching cartoons during the day, The Simpsons reruns every night, and -- every week alongside all the other animated hits on One Saturday Morning on ABC -- Schoolhouse Rock!.
+But one of the biggest joys of my life was watching cartoons during the day, The Simpsons reruns every night, and every week alongside all of the other animated hits on One Saturday Morning on ABC -- Schoolhouse Rock!.
 Despite being almost three decades old, I loved everything about it and had the featured segment in the center of my mind soon after it aired.
 Like many people across generations starting with the one, SHR! was a cartoon that I cherished watching as a kid and now holds much more love and respect for it as an adult.

 Now, we’ll begin our course with some math.
 What do you get when you take a times table, multiply by some superb singing, multiply by catchy compositions and choruses, multiply by adorable animation and memorable music?
 You get… Multiplication Rock!